hippylib/hippylib.github.io/src/index.md

 Developed by the [hIPPYlib team](about.md) at <a href="http://ices.utexas.edu" target="_blank">UT Austin</a>, <a href="http://naturalsciences.ucmerced.edu/" target="_blank">UC Merced</a>, and <a href="https://ese.wustl.edu/Pages/default.aspx" target="_blank">WUSTL</a>.

+## Slack channel

+The hIPPYlib slack channel is a good resource to request and receive help with using hIPPYlib.
+Everyone is invited to read and take part in discussions.
+Discussions about development of new features in hIPPYlib also take place here.
+You can join our Slack community by filling in [this form](https://forms.gle/w8B7uKSXxdVCmfZ99).

 Please cite as

 ```sh